Siso Cunill

 Josep Lluis Cunill Gomez (born October 20, 1990, in Mountain View, California) is an Anglo-Spanish former professional racing driver, who raced professionally under the name "Siso" Cunill.

 Cunill began his racing career in 2006, driving in the Copa de España class of the Spanish Formula Three Championship.
-In the six races he competed in, he took three class podiums to finish 6th in the standings.
+In the six races he competed in, he took three class podiums to finish sixth in the standings.
 He also participated in selected races of the Belgian Formula Renault 1.6 championship, scoring a single championship point.

 For 2007, Cunill took part in a full Spanish F3 season, driving for GTA Motor Competicion.
 Over the course of the year, he took one podium place (in the final round at Barcelona) and three further points scoring positions to finish 14th in the championship.

 In 2008, Cunill entered both the Eurocup Formula Renault 2.0 and Italian Formula Renault 2.0 championships, driving for Swiss team Jenzer Motorsport.
-In the six Eurocup races he contested his best result was a 6th place at Spa-Francorchamps, whilst in the Italian series he finished in the points in eight of his ten races, with his best result also being a 6th-place finish.
+In the six Eurocup races he contested his best result was a sixth place at Spa-Francorchamps, whilst in the Italian series he finished in the points in eight of his ten races, with his best result also being a sixth-place finish.

-In August 2008, he made his debut in the Formula Renault 3.5 Series with the KTR team after both of their regular drivers, Guillaume Moreau and Daniil Move, left the team.
-Despite only qualifying 23rd, he scored points in his debut race at the Nürburgring, finishing in 10th place after post-race penalties were handed to both Fairuz Fauzy and Esteban Guerrieri.
+In August 2008, Cunill made his debut in the Formula Renault 3.5 Series with the KTR team after both of their regular drivers, Guillaume Moreau and Daniil Move, left the team.
+Despite only qualifying 23rd, he scored points in his debut race at the Nürburgring, finishing in tenth place after post-race penalties were handed to both Fairuz Fauzy and Esteban Guerrieri.